-Japan is trying to take the lead in revisions to Specification of non-petroleum-based brake fluids for hydraulic systems (ISO 4925) in order to sustain and enhance brake fluid quality in the global market, including emerging countries.
+Japan is taking the initiative in revisions to Specification of nonpetroleum-based brake fluids for hydraulic systems (ISO 4925) in order to sustain and enhance brake fluid quality in the global market, including emerging countries.
 It is continuing activities to revise Motor Vehicle Brake Fluid (SAE J1703), Borate Ester Based Brake Fluids (SAE J1704), and other global standards in fluid performance and reflect the revised SAE standards in ISO 4925.
 Within this context, WG14 (Brake fluids), which specializes in the brake fluid area, was ramped up in 2018 and aims to incorporate standardization of fluid specifications and fluid test methods for the purpose of curtailing operation noise of the brake fluid pressure control unit enhancing machine lubricity related to inroads by advanced driver assistance systems into ISO 4925 and others.

-WG14 Standardization themes ISO Number Content 1 Road vehicles - Specification of non-petroleum based brake fluids for hydraulic systems PWI 4925 Revises the brake corrosion resistance test method and newly defines the lubricity performance evaluation test method in FY2020 and is conducting activities to formulate load specifications (ISO PAS 5105) in the brake control system market by September 2021.
+Main work items of WG14 WG14 Standardization themes ISO Number r Content Road vehicles - Specification of non-petroleum based brake fluids for hydraulic systems PWI 4925 Revises the brake corrosion resistance test method and newly defines the lubric performance evaluation test method